 More generally every organisation needs to be alert to bribery risk in payments being made.
 As we know from cases like Airbus, bribes can often be disguised.
 For example in the Airbus case, bribes were referred to as “medicine”.
 There are fake charities being advertised, some of which are under investigation by the US authorities (see https://bit.ly/dojc19scams).
-There are many who will regrettably seek to exploit the current situation and organisations need to maintain appropriate levels of diligence.
+There are many who will regrettably seek to exploit the situation and organisations need to maintain appropriate levels of diligence.

 In addition donations can often be used to mask bribes.
 Again this was a feature of the Airbus case.
 Make sure that the compliance team knows exactly why a particular good cause was selected and who is behind it.
 You’ll also make sure there’s no covert association with an ongoing tender or business arrangement.

 Some NGOs have also expressed concern about possible misuse of funds intended to address the emergency.
 On 9 April 2020 for example Global Witness and 8 other organisations asked the US Congress to pass anti-corruption legislation as part of future Coronavirus response packages.
 On 12 May 2020 the World Bank called for specific auditing and compliance measures to be put in place to help minimise corruption risks.
 We have already seen similar scandals in the Ebola crisis where funds in Africa were diverted from essential healthcare to fund the lavish lifestyles of corrupt politicians.
-Saddam Hussein’s government diverted millions of pounds worth of crisis funding to corrupt endeavours.
+Saddam Hussein’s government diverted large amounts of crisis funding to corrupt endeavours.
 In the US, the Mayor of New Orleans was found guilty of bribery after accepting money, holidays and services in exchange for contracts awarded in the wake of the Hurricane Katrina disaster.

 Will alleged bribery be used as a reason to reduce liabilities?

 Yes.
 We have already seen examples of this.
-For example today Sir Stelios Haji-Ioannou the founder of EasyJet offered a £5m ‘reward’ for information that triggers the cancellation of a £4.5bn order EasyJet placed with Airbus.
+For example in May 2020 Sir Stelios Haji-Ioannou the founder of EasyJet offered a £5m ‘reward’ for information that triggers the cancellation of a £4.5bn order EasyJet placed with Airbus.
 Airbus’ corruption issues are well documented (see for example our summary here http://bit.ly/busbribe).
 He claims that the order for more than 100 new aircraft may have been secured by bribery and that the order must be cancelled the ensure EasyJet’s survival.
 He also offered smaller payments of £10,000 for examples of lavish hospitality or unexplained wealth.

 Many businesses will be reviewing their contractual obligations at this time.
 Some will argue that there has been corruption when seeking to avoid their liabilities.
 Again businesses will need to be able to investigate any credible allegations robustly to protect their position.